 Contact Us

 Decided on your future furry family members?
-Contact me with the rat(s) you’re interested in and we can schedule a day for you to meet them in person and take them home!
+Contact me with the rat(s) or mice you’re interested in and we can schedule a day for you to meet them in person and take them home!

 Have questions?
 Scroll down to the FAQ section on this page.
 If it doesn’t answer your questions, feel free to ask me directly!

 Searching for a specific pattern, coat or color?
 Let me know what you’re looking for and I can check my upcoming litters for your desired rat.
-Reserve a rat before it is put on the website!
+Pick and reserve your dream rat before it is even put on the website!

 1(916)382-0069